-A licensee cited for repeating the same violation within 24 months of the first violation is subject to an immediate civil penalty of \$500 and \$750 for each day the violation continues.
-If the licensee repeats the second violation within 24 months, the licensee is subject to an immediate civil penalty of \$500 and \$1,000 for each day the violation continues until the deficiency is corrected.
+A licensee cited for repeating the same violation within 24 months of the first violation is subject to an immediate civil penalty of five hundred dollars (\$500) and seven hundred fifty dollars (\$750) for each day the violation continues.
+If the licensee repeats the second violation within 24 months, the licensee is subject to an immediate civil penalty of five hundred dollars (\$500) and one thousand dollars (\$1,000) for each day the violation continues until the deficiency is corrected.